 4. The normal posture to eat then was to recline.
 All would face the table and each other while in the prone position.
 Each would take from the table with one hand and brace themselves while partaking in the meal.
 We will speak more about this later in the lesson.

 5. They would engage in conversation while eating together.
-However, while everyone ate and was engaged in discussion, behold, there came a sinner, not invited to dinner, into the courtyard and through the doors: into the hall where the meal was being served and eaten.
+However, while everyone ate and was engaged in discussion, behold, there came a sinner, not invited to dinner, into the courtyard, and through the doors: into the hall where the meal was being served and eaten.
 Luke mentioned,

 B. A sinner not invited.
-He penned: "And, behold, a woman in the city, which was a sinner, when she knew that Jesus sat at meat in the Pharisee’s house,” she invited herself to dinner.
+He penned: "And, behold, a woman in the city, which was a sinner when she knew that Jesus sat at meat in the Pharisee’s house,” invited herself to dinner.
 I might add that no one cried out: "What is she doing here?
 Where did she come from?”
 Like at many family gatherings when Uncle Cecil or Cousin John drops by the house.
 They now sit in amazement at how Jesus graciously interacts with this woman (all eyes are on them).
 And what a site to behold!
 Luke calls her,

 a.
-Maybe, one of the guests could have told her, or she might have learned it from witnessing the commotion at Simon's house.
+Maybe one of the guests could have told her, or she might have learned it from witnessing the commotion at Simon's house.

 c.
 I would imagine she had heard of His compassion and tender mercy from others.

 d.
 She had learned and believed that there was mercy even for her at the “feet of Jesus.”
-And it would be there she would find it amid all these religious leaders.
+And it would be there that she would find it amid all these religious leaders.

 2. Which was a sinner.
 In the Pharisees’ eyes, this woman was an outcast, refused and rejected.
 But she shall find acceptance at Jesus’ feet.
 Who, at dinner, was not a sinner?
 None but Jesus.
 Some are unaware that they are sinners.
 But she knew of her condition and sought a change in her life.
 Jesus will teach all those there the sincere measure of love.
 [Those who are forgiven most would love Him more!]
 What a lesson awaits them this very evening.

 3. She knew Jesus sat at meat.
 But, at this dinner, she would come to see Jesus.
-Perhaps tired of her life of rejection by the socialites and was compelled to meet Jesus, who had heard cared for people even like her.
+Perhaps she was tired of her life of rejection by the socialites and was compelled to meet Jesus, who had heard cared for people even like her.
 O' the wretch of a woman she was, she believed Jesus would accept her like he did others of her social standing.
-Publican and sinners, the outcast of the religious rulers of Israel.
+Publican and sinners, the outcasts of the religious rulers of Israel.
 But known and loved by God, and shall be first as Jesus promises: "To sit down with Abraham, Isaac, and Jacob in the kingdom of God," Matthew 8:11; Luke 12:37-38.

 4. In the Pharisee’s house.
 What a welcome she would receive by the Son of man: “Who was come to seek and to save that which was lost,” Luke 19:10.
 Just as he had done at Zacchaeus’ house, Luke 19:1-10.
-Jesus told Zacchaeus: “This day is salvation come to this house, for so much as he also is a son of Abraham," Luke 19:9.
+Jesus told Zacchaeus: “This day is salvation come to thy house, for so much as he also is a son of Abraham," Luke 19:9.

 C. Custom of the time.
 It was a custom that when an important guest was invited to a host’s home, people would come to be part of the discussions that would be held.
 Not necessarily to engage in them but to listen.
 (To be expanded upon later).

 D. Simon’s judgment.
-Luke continued: “Now when the Pharisee which had bidden him saw it, he spake within himself, saying, This man if he were a prophet, would have known who and what manner of woman this is that toucheth him: for she is a sinner,” Luke 7:39.
+Luke continued: “Now when the Pharisee which had bidden him saw it, he spake within himself, saying, This man, if he were a prophet, would have known who and what manner of woman this is that toucheth him: for she is a sinner,” Luke 7:39.
 Jesus knew who she was, and He also knew who and what these Pharisees’ were: they were also sinners.
 Notice,

 1. Simon saw it.
 When the host saw this woman bathing His feet with her tears and drying them with the hair of her head, he questioned whether Jesus could be a prophet.
 Hear him,